 Where, then, do psychedelics like ibogaine and psilocybin fit in?
 Let’s find out.

-Much of the knowledge we have on ibogaine today is thanks to a man named Howard Lotsof.
-After discovering its therapeutic benefits in the early 1960s, he became addicted to heroin with no hope of recovery.
+Much of the knowledge we have on ibogaine today is thanks to an American scientific researcher Howard Lotsof.
+He was addicted to heroin and accidentally discovered the anti-addictive effects of ibogaine.

 Lotsof started researching and advocating for the use of the plant, particularly in addiction therapy.
-Sadly, the Federal Drug Administration (FDA) prohibitions and the Controlled Substances Act (CSA) halted his plans in the 1960s and 70s.
+However, the Federal Drug Administration (FDA) prohibitions and the Controlled Substances Act (CSA) limited his efforts in the 1960s and 70s.

 The regulations slightly hindered his progress but didn’t stop him.
 In 1986, he received patents to implement ibogaine treatment trials in various substance abuse cases, including cocaine, alcohol, and nicotine.
 He continued to advocate for its use before passing away in 2010.